Walfred-MA/PATs/README.md

 ```
 chr5_GL339449v2_alt 456848 485731 SMN2 Target=456848-457609,457774-458352
 ```
+Example output format can be seen in pipeline/SMNexample.bed.

 E. Run the Snakemake workflow
 -----------------------------
 See `pipeline/` for workflow logic, C++ utilities, and instructions.
 Compile all C++ tools as directed in that folder’s README.

+There are two snakemake files included, Snakefile and Snakefile_light.
+Snakefile is used for a large number of genes, while Snakefile_light is a lighter version that only works for a small number of genes and requires fewer resources.

 Run example:
 ```